hpc-workshops/llnl-maestro-workflows/episodes/04-placeholders.md

 ## Placeholders

+Over the course of this lesson, we want to use the `amdahl` binary to show how the execution time of a program changes with the number of processes used.
+In on our current setup, to run amdahl for multiple values of `procs`, we would need to run our workflow, change `procs`, rerun, and so forth.
+We'd be repeating our workflow a lot, so let's first try fixing that by defining multiple rules.

-At the end of our last episode, our YAML file contained the sections
+At the end of our last episode, our `amdahl.yaml` file contained the sections

 ```yml
 (...)